Gary Garrison: Professional career

 Garrison only played seven games in 1973, starting four, with 14 receptions.
 He was tackled and suffered a dislocated shoulder after a 51-yard pass reception in a September 30 game against the Cincinnati Bengals.
 This broke his NFL record streak of seven seasons with at least 40 receptions.
 One of his 1973 Charger teammates was legendary quarterback Johnny Unitas, playing in his final year, whom Garrison considered a football genius after discussing with Unitas how receivers are supposed to run their patterns.
 This was also future Hall of Fame quarterback Dan Fouts's first year with the Chargers.

 Garrison played all 14 games in 1974, with 41 receptions for 785 yards.
 In 1975, he again started all 14 games, but only had 27 receptions.
 He played in only two games in 1976, after suffering a separated shoulder on September 19 from a hard hit by Tampa Bay Buccaneers' linebacker Steve Reese, that required season-ending surgery.
 The Chargers waived Garrison in July 1977, and he was signed immediately by the Houston Oilers.
 In his final NFL season, he played in only three games for the Oilers, with one reception.

 Over his 12-year career, Garrison caught 405 passes for 7,538 yards and 58 touchdowns.
 He had over 100 yards receiving in 23 games.
-He is tied for 18th all-time in yards per reception (18.6).
+At the time he retired he was tied for 12th in career yards per reception, and is now tied for 18th all-time in yards per reception (18.6).
 He finished in the top-10 in yards per reception six times in the AFL and NFL during his career.
 While he ranks 135th for total receiving yards and 105th in touchdowns all-time (through 2024), Garrison played during what is sometimes called the "dead ball" era.
 This was during the time before 1978, after which the NFL began changing the rules to favor the offense, such as restricting the amount of physical play a defender can use against a receiver, and the rule allowing offensive lineman to extend and grab while blocking instead of keeping their fists closed.